minimaLang/minimaL-2025-X/README.md

 <b>WORK IN PROGESS</b>.

-minimaLang (or short minimaL) is a RPN (Reverse Polish Notation) interpreter.
+minimaLang (or short minimaL/mmal) is an RPN (Reverse Polish Notation) interpreter.

 This is the current implementation of _minimaL/specver_ 0-**2025**-**0**, or at least it will be.

 ## Changelog

+This is updated when a milestone is reached.

 > _yy/mm/dd_ - _comment_
 >